hiddenSymmetries/simsopt/docs/source/example_vmec_only.rst

    :width: 500

 It can be seen that the total objective function has two long narrow valleys that are fairly straight.
+There are two symmetric optima, one at the bottom of each valley.
 When either of the two independent variables is +/- 0.1m, the boundary surface becomes infinitesmally thin, so equilibrium codes are likely to fail.